5 Things to Do in Barrie Before Fall Arrives

 Although we tend to think of Labour day as the unofficial end of summer, technically speaking the warmest season doesn’t end until September 22nd.

-And given how much time we had to spend indoors in 2020, it’s our civic duty to cram as much summer fun into these last few weeks as possible.
+And given how much time we had to spend indoors over the last 18 months, it’s our civic duty to cram as much summer fun into these last few weeks as possible.

 With that, we’ve compiled a list of activities around town to generate those summer vibes one last time.

 Keep your ears peeled for the telltale music of ice cream trucks cruising the neighbourhoods, as most will be out and about until the end of the month.
 And eat in destinations, like Kawartha Dairy and Swirleez, are open and serving.
 Plan to spend a night or two after dinner with a bowl or a cone of your favourite icy treat.

 Go To The Drive In

 Sunset Drive In has been a God send since the beginning of Covid; allowing cinephiles a chance to see movies on the big screen despite theatre closures.
 They’ll be running movies throughout the next few weeks, including the Barrie Film Festival next week!

 Picnic and Patios

 Sometimes the simplest activities are the most enjoyable.
 Grabbing some lunch and a few blankets and heading to one of the great picnic locales around Barrie may not sound like a rager.
 But when we are in the midst of a January blizzard (again) this winter, a relaxing picnic in the sun will seem like an afternoon in paradise.